-Since 2004, CORES' mandate has also included the supervision of gas operators to ensure that they meet their obligations regarding liquid petroleum gas (LPG) and natural-gas minimum-reserve requirements (set at 35 and 20 days, respectively), and that no more than 60% of gas resources are provided by any one country.
+CORES' mandate also includes the supervision of gas operators to ensure that they meet their obligations regarding liquid petroleum gas (LPG) and natural-gas minimum-reserve requirements (set at 20 days, respectively), and that no more than 50% of gas resources are provided by any one country.
 Reflecting the new mandate, CORES' board of directors has increased its number to incorporate new representatives from the gas sector and the energy sector regulator, the Comisión Nacional de Energía.
-Apart from this change, CORES' supervision of gas reserves, which started in 2004, has not had, and is not expected to have, any significant impact on the corporation's structure, financials, or the way it carries out its operations.